Athilakshmi30/robot_delivery_system/README.md

 ### Scenario Overview

-This system simulates a robot delivering food in a café environment.
-There are 3 tables in the café, and the robot can perform two possible actions: **order** or **cancel**.
+This system simulates a robot delivering food in a cafe environment.
+There are 3 tables in the cafe, and the robot can perform two possible actions: **order** or **cancel**.

 **Tables:**